mmig/libflac.js/README.md

 } else {

-  //de-interleave data into channels-array
+  //if necessary, de-interleave data into channels-array
-  // i.e. a list/array of Int32Arrays (list.length corresponds to channels)
-  const list = deinterleave(data, channels);// returns an Int32Array which's length corresponds to channels
+  // i.e. a list/array of Int32Arrays, one for each channel (list.length corresponds to channels); see comments above const list = deinterleave(data, channels);// should return an list of Int32Arrays which's length corresponds to the number of channels

   //do encode to FLAC (call multiple times for multiple audio chunks, i.e. "streaming") encoder.encode(list);